vvaidy/Qo-DL/README.md

 - Printing languages like Chinese, Japanese & Korean to the console prints garbage instead.

-This doesn't affect anything else in the code; FLACs containing any of the above languages will still download & tag correctly.
+This doesn't effect anything else in the code; FLACs containing any of the above languages will still download & tag correctly.